drachenwald/insulae-draconis/newcomers/index.md

 Insulae Draconis is a Principality - with its own Princes and Princesses - that administratively leads local groups in England, Iceland, Ireland, Scotland and Wales.

-These local groups are called Shires or Colleges.
+These local groups are called Baronies, Shires, Colleges and Hamlets.
 Insulae Draconis, in turn, is one Principality in the Kingdom of Drachenwald which covers most of Europe and South Africa.

 <img src="/images/armoured-combat/fighters.jpg" class="rounded shadow float-md-end m-2" alt="Armoured combatants at Raglan Castle" />